idia640/presentations/week05/PITCHME.md

 Frames - objects within a frame bias your perception.
 For example,
 - Camera angle / view (visual attention)
 - Situations & activities

-- Schemas simplify & distort to bring relevant information into focus.
+- Schemas simplify & distort to bring relevant information into focus

 - Memory is networked and activated by a small amount of information through visual system to visual working memory.
 We don't always notice small changes.